flightwatching/wilco-api/docs/dashboards/readme.md

 Each sample is described below

+###DATE
+contains the current date in unix timestamp e.g 1381295944000.
+This is useful to display the current date in the SVG and to compare the current date with the sample date and check if the sample is right on the current date or is from a near timestamp.

+you can compare it with DATE == TAT.date or using momentjs.

 ###Your samples by parameter name
 Each of your samples is accessible by its parameter name.
 WILCO creates variables which name is the name of the parameter the sample refers.
 A sample is still not exactly the same as [SampleV3IO API object](/java/com/fw/wilco/api/SampleV3IO.java) but we are working on it.